Everything you need to know about health insurance in UAE — from DHA requirements to choosing the right plan for your family.

 Network Coverage Matters

 Check which hospitals and clinics are in your plan’s network before purchasing.
-DHA network covers Dubai facilities, HAAD covers Abu Dhabi, and DOH covers other emirates.
+The DHA network covers Dubai facilities, the DOH network covers Abu Dhabi (the former HAAD framework was absorbed into DOH), and MOHRE administers the Northern Emirates baseline.
 If you live in one emirate but work in another, a multi-emirate network offers more flexibility and convenience.

 Maternity Coverage